 - One mother felt the lessons were disjointed and you had to skip around to many places.
-However, two other mothers said this was a deliberate plan from Lee Giles, the creator of the curriculum, and they liked it because it linked the lessons from different subjects together.
+However, two other mothers said this was a deliberate plan from the curriculum creator.
+They liked skipping around as this linked lessons together from different subjects together.
 (This is may also be because Lee is only one woman and it is difficult for her to compete with curricula like SOS, Abeka, or BJU as she can’t write all the materials herself.
 Hence, she has done a wonderful job of linking to many other materials.)

 - While some mothers would consider this a positive point, some would say the independence required of students was difficult as their children weren’t always up to (or willing to give) the independence that the program required.
 As children get older, they naturally become more independent learners anyway, so this point will become moot the older homeschoolers become.

-- Some Easy Peasy complaints centered around the assumption that students could read.
+- Some Easy Peasy complaints centred around the assumption that students could read.
 Some found the reading in First Grade too difficult although other subjects like math were manageable.

 - The program is online, and some homeschooling parents are wary about the negative effects of technology overuse, so they won’t like this.
 However, Lee offers a print-out version for parents concerned about this.
 (Also, another mother said there was as much offline work as there was online work.)

 - Children could say they have completed the work, but not actually do it.
 That is, they can visit the link, but not do or watch the work or video therein.
-If you have kids who can’t be trusted, this curriculum might not be great.
 However, one parent circumnavigated this pitfall by asking her kids to print the things they had studied.
 She then called on them to explain and narrate it to her (see video below on narration) to make sure they’d understood the material.